WeiZhang0317/BRMM_webapp_files/README.md

 ######   1. What SQL statement creates the car table and defines its three fields/columns?

+CREATE TABLE IF NOT EXISTS car
+(
+    car_num INT PRIMARY KEY NOT NULL,
+    model VARCHAR(20) NOT NULL,
+    drive_class VARCHAR(3) NOT NULL
+);

 ######   2. Which line of SQL code sets up the relationship between the car and driver tables?

+FOREIGN KEY (car) REFERENCES car(car_num)

 ######   3. Which 3 lines of SQL code insert the Mini and GR Yaris details into the car table?

+INSERT INTO car VALUES
+(11,'Mini','FWD'),
+(17,'GR Yaris','4WD');

 ######   4. Suppose the club wanted to set a default value of ‘RWD’ for the driver_class field.
 What specific change would you need to make to the SQL to do this?

+CREATE TABLE IF NOT EXISTS car
+(
+    car_num INT PRIMARY KEY NOT NULL,
+    model VARCHAR(20) NOT NULL,
+    drive_class VARCHAR(3) NOT NULL DEFAULT 'RWD'
+);

 ######   5. Suppose logins were implemented.
 Why is it important for drivers and the club admin to access different routes?
 As part of your answer, give two specific examples of problems that could occur if all of the web app facilities were available to everyone.

+a) Data integrity: If each user can get access to the admin interface, then individuals can make changes to the data, such as changing results and modifying other drivers' information.
+This situation destroys the reliability of the database.

+b) Privacy issues: Allowing unrestricted access may lead to privacy breaches.
+For example, everyone can see who the minors are and their caregiver details.
+This could lead to legal issues.